Czech Republic - Country Commercial Guide

 The health care sector is very active in the Czech Republic; although, domestic manufacturers are increasingly competitive.
 Most medical devices used in the Czech Republic are imported.
 Germany dominates the market and is followed by the United States.
 Other countries with notable healthcare imports to the Czech Republic in specific categories include Japan, China, Switzerland, and the United Kingdom.
 American products, particularly high-tech equipment, have a good reputation for quality.

-The Czech healthcare system is predominantly financed by the public sector through mandatory insurance contributions, private expenditures amount only around 2.8 percent.
-In 2021, Czech insurance companies spent $17.24 billion.
-The increase is attributed mainly to Covid related expenditures.
+The Czech healthcare system is predominantly financed by the public sector through mandatory insurance contributions, private expenditures amount only around three percent.
+In 2022, Czech insurance companies spent $20.04 billion (CZK434.2bln).
 Most costs were covered by mandatory healthcare insurance and other public sources.

 There are 156 acute care hospitals, 37 after care hospitals, and 35 long term care facilities in the Czech Republic, ten of which are faculty hospitals directly managed by the Ministry of Health.
 Czech hospitals and clinics are eager to adopt new technologies and quality products to keep their services current.
 In this respect, the Czech Republic offers excellent opportunities for medical device companies.
-Moreover, eHealth and telemedicine have been a much-discussed topic in the Czech Republic.
-The Czech government is looking into the possibility of obtaining EU funds to help introduce eHealth throughout the country.
-The Vysocina and Karlovy Vary regions have already introduced some small-scale eHealth projects. ePrescription and eSicknote have already been adopted country wide.
+Moreover, eHealth and telemedicine have been discussed widely in the Czech Republic.
+The Czech government is looking to obtain EU funds to help introduce eHealth throughout the country.
+The Vysocina and Karlovy Vary regions have already introduced small-scale eHealth projects and ePrescription and eSicknote have been adopted countrywide.

-The Czech Republic is also a popular destination for medical tourism.
-It is known for reasonably priced quality treatments.
-Aesthetic medicine procedures, IVD treatments, obesity treatment and gynecological procedures are in the highest demand.
+The Czech Republic is a popular destination for medical tourism.
+It is known for reasonably priced, high-quality treatments.
+Aesthetic medicine procedures, IVD treatments, obesity treatment and gynecological procedures are in high demand.

 2020